klauso/PLT2012/exercises/H.markdown

 I. Monadic laws
 ===============

-To qualify as a monad, one does not only need a type constructor and a bind/return implementation of the correct type.
+To qualify as a monad, one needs more than a type constructor and a bind/return implementation of the correct type.
 In addition, monads must respect the following three algebraic laws:

 1. `(bind (return x) f)  == (f x)`
 2. `(bind m return) == m`